Adityakadali/reataurant-landing-page/readme.md

-# This is a Landing page for a website
+# This is a Landing page for a restaurant website

 Made by **Aditya Kadali**